foliant-docs/foliantcontrib.testrail/README.md

 `testrail_pass`
 :   Your TestRail password.

+> It is not secure to store plain text passwords in your config files.
+We recommend to use [environment variables](https://foliant-docs.github.io/docs/config/#env) to supply passwords.

 `project_id`
 :   TestRail project ID.
 You can find it in the project URL, for example http://testrails.url/index.php?/projects/overview/17 <-.